Cyclops v3.3 - Public Beta

 Recommended Accessories

-One of Cyclop’s main features is that all you need to use it is an iOS device.
-This means you can use it whenever and where ever you are.
+One of Cyclop’s main features is that all you need is an iOS device.
+This means you can use it whenever and wherever you want.
 However, if you plan to use Cyclops all day while on-set, then it is beneficial to have a few accessories.

 Battery